Surue/surue.github.io/_posts/2020-04-13-How-to-make-more-in-the-same-time.md

 After all physical objects have been updated, every input that has happen are registered.
 It handle input from mouse, gamepad and the switch controller.
 This part also handle interaction with the windows like resizing or minimizing the window.

 ##### Update

 Those function are mainly used by the game team to do all the logic it can implies :
 *   Moving object
 *   Firing at the player
 *   Updating lifetime of a projectile
 *   Change the color of a light on a spaceship

 ##### Draw

 The graphics engine - a sub engine in charge of drawing _stuff_ on the screen - needs a specific set of data to render an object and those data are created at that precise moment.
 For example when drawing the player on the screen the graphics engine only few informations (position, 3d mesh, materials) but doesn’t need to know the current health of the player.

 #### Render Thread

 ##### Culling

 This part works directly with the data created in the Draw pass.
 It will check if the object really need to be drawn.
 There is differents reason for it not be drawn:
 *   Not visible by the camera (call frustum culling)
 *   Hidden by an another object (call occlusion culling)
 *   Too small on the screen (Not sure there is a name for it)

-Currently the engine only implement frustum culling.
+Currently the engine only implement frustum culling but also use

 |Gif frustum culling|